Close-up view of student’s face as they listen during a First-Year Seminar.

 Narrative Negotiations: How do Readers and Writers Decide on What are the Most Important Voices and Values Represented in a Narrative?

-Homi Bhabha(English and Comparative Literature),br> First-Year Seminar 63N | 4 Credits (Spring 2025) | CANVAS SITEWednesday, 3:00 PM – 5:00 PM
+Homi Bhabha(English and Comparative Literature),br> First-Year Seminar 63N (Spring Term) Enrollment limited to 12Wednesday, 3:00–5:00 PM CANVAS SITE

 Narrative Negotiations explores narrative “voice” in a wide range of literary and cultural texts.
 Narrative voice is a lively dialogue between the author and the reader as they engage in the experience of determining the value and veracity of the narrative… READ MORE